briancribb/STRPG-world-atlas/README.md

 I have digital copies of the books, so I OCR scanned them and fixed the typos. <em>(Yeah, I really did that.)</em> Then I tossed everything into some Google spreadsheets, which I use as a data source.
 Since this stuff isn't going to change very often and I don't want to hit my Google account on every page load, I copied the JSON results to some files.
 I just pull them locally in the app.

 ## The AngularJS Version

-I have a couple that you can check out.
+<a target="_blank" href="http://briancribb.github.io/STRPG-world-atlas/angularjs/">http://briancribb.github.io/STRPG-world-atlas/angularjs/</a>

-<a target="_blank" href="http://briancribb.github.io/STRPG-world-atlas/angularjs/">This is the original version</a>.
+This is the original version.
 It has routing and a data service, along with autocomplete via Twitter's Typeahead and an interactive map built with <a target="_blank" href="https://createjs.com/">CreateJS</a>.
 For a special treat, click on a dot, then click "Origin", then a dot, then "Destination".
 You'll get a neat line that looks sort of like this fiddle and this other fiddle.

-I wrote a few blog posts while building it, which you can see here:
+I wrote a few blog posts and fiddles while building it, which you can see here:
 * <a target="_blank" href="http://www.themightycribb.com/moving-dots-on-a-line-with-createjs-or-vanilla-javascript/">Moving Dots on a Line with CreateJS or Vanilla JavaScript</a>
 * <a target="_blank" href="http://www.themightycribb.com/moving-dots-on-a-line-with-createjs-or-vanilla-javascript/">Multiple JSON Data Sources for AngularJS</a>
+* <a target="_blank" href="https://jsfiddle.net/ov165dvc/">AngularJS with Two Data Sources</a>

 ## The ReactJS Version
-<a target="_blank" href="http://briancribb.github.io/STRPG-world-atlas/angularjs/">It's almost done.</a>: dfsafaf* <a target="_blank" href="http://briancribb.github.io/STRPG-world-atlas/react/">React</a>: dfsafaf
+<a target="_blank" href="http://briancribb.github.io/STRPG-world-atlas/react/">http://briancribb.github.io/STRPG-world-atlas/react</a>

+This one is newer, and it's almost finished.
+It's more user-friendly, and it's going to have some documentation that will tell the user what the hell I'm doing with the whole thing.
+This time the map is made with <a target="_blank" href="http://svgjs.com/">SVGJS</a>, and I'm pretty happy with the way it's responding at different sizes.
+I'm currently using a big data object with setters and getters as a sort of data store, but I want to learn Redux so I'll probably toss that in later.

+## Other Versions

+After I'm done with React, I'm going to make this thing again in VueJS and then Angular.